kabira-busari/LITA_Project-01_Sales-Performance-Analysis/README.md

 The Google Sheets analysis was conducted to explore sales data and generate key insights using pivot tables, charts, and formulas.
 The analysis focused on understanding product performance, regional sales, monthly sales trends, average sales per product, and average sales per region.

 ### 1.2 Methodology
-1. **Data Loading**: Imported the sales data into Google Sheets and clean it.
+- 1. Loaded the sales data into Google Sheets and ensured all necessary columns were included, duplicate were removed, and the columns were properly formated and cleaned.
-2. **Pivot Tables**:
-   - Created pivot tables to summarize total sales by product, region, and month.
+- 2. Created pivot tables to summarize total sales by product, region, and monthly trends.
-   - Summarized total revenue by region and identified monthly sales trends.
-3. **Formulas**:
-   - Calculated total sales by product, total revenue by region, and average sales per product.
+- 3. Used formula such as AVERAGEIF to calculate metrics like average sales per product and average revenue by region.
+- 4. Visualized the results using bar charts, pie charts and line charts for better clarity and presentation.
+- 5. Applied filters and slicers to enable interactive data exploration.

 ### 1.3 Key Reports